Advertisement

 Key Takeaways

-• The early afternoon (1-3pm) aligns with your natural circadian dip and is the safest napping window
+• The early afternoon (1-3pm) lines up with your body's natural dip in alertness, making it the safest window

 01 The Science of Napping